 Principal, Ferguson Wellman Capital Management

-Dr. Rod Ray is the former Chief Executive Officer (CEO) at Bend Research, Inc., where he worked for over 30 years.
+Dr. Rod Ray is the former chief executive officer at Bend Research, Inc., where he worked for over 30 years.
 BRI was purchased in 2014 by Capsugel, and Rod remains involved as a member of their Scientific and Business Advisory Board.
-During his time at Bend Research, Dr. Ray held numerous positions specializing in the development and commercialization of a wide range of products.
+During his time at Bend Research, he held numerous positions specializing in the development and commercialization of a wide range of products.
 He was instrumental in directing the management of large-scale programs to advance pharmaceutical compounds through the development process to commercialization, and served as the primary management contact for client companies.
-In addition to his expertise in advancing pharmaceutical processes and products, Dr. Ray has extensive experience in commercializing diverse products for the electronics, energy, medical, agricultural, and space industries.
-Rod is currently a consultant and board member for various pharmaceutical and technological companies.
-He holds a master’s degree and doctorate in chemical engineering from the University of Colorado and a bachelor’s degree in chemical engineering from Oregon State University.
+In addition to his expertise in advancing pharmaceutical processes and products, Rod has extensive experience in commercializing diverse products for the electronics, energy, medical, agricultural, and space industries.
+He is currently a consultant and board member for various pharmaceutical and technological companies.
+Rod holds a master’s degree and doctorate in chemical engineering from the University of Colorado, and a bachelor’s degree in chemical engineering from Oregon State University.
 He is a registered Professional Engineer in Colorado and Oregon, holds 23 U.S. patents, and has 46 publications.